RahulDiwate17/Projects/README.md

 ### Dashboard Link : https://app.powerbi.com/view?r=eyJrIjoiMTQzZjUwODktYjkxMy00YzhhLTgzMGUtZDFkN2YzODkwZjE0IiwidCI6IjI2YmRlYzBjLTVjYmYtNGZjMy1iOTgxLTBlMGYxODI5YjRhOSJ9

-## Problem Statement
+## OverView

 This dashboard helps the lenders to understand their customers better.
 This dashboard provides an overview of loan patterns across different borrower types.
 A few key takeaways from the visual:

 Loan Purpose:
-Home and business loans dominate in terms of total amount borrowed, while “Other” categories account for the least.
+Home and business loans account for the majority of the total amount borrowed, while “Other” categories account for the least.

 Employment & Income: Full-time employees have the highest average income.
 Unemployed individuals have the lowest income and the highest default rate at 3.39%.